Boys and Girls Club Program

 Who We Serve

-Typically, club members come from moderate to low-income households and most attend Delray Beach Title I schools.
-Our free afterschool music program delivers an engaging music enrichment curriculum that most public-school districts are no longer able to offer because of budget cutbacks in arts programming.
-The Symphonia recognizes that this need began to surface when school-based arts programs in Palm Beach County were phased out of school curricula and acknowledges that children who are from low-to-moderate income households have the least access to private arts programs and are thus the hardest hit by this cultural void.
+The Strings & Self-Esteem Program serves children ages six to eighteen who belong to Paul's Place After School Program or Fuller Center.
+Students typically come from moderate to low-income households and attend Title I schools.
+The Symphonia's free, afterschool music program delivers an engaging music enrichment curriculum that most public-school districts are no longer able to offer because of budget cutbacks in arts programming.
+The Symphonia recognized that this need began to surface when school-based arts programs in Palm Beach County were phased out of school curricula.
+As a result, children from low-to-moderate income households have the least access to private arts programs and are thus the hardest hit by this cultural void.

-Our dynamic afterschool program provides children, including those at risk for academic and behavioral problems who have slipped through the cracks unnoticed, with high-quality free music instruction taught by professional musicians who are committed to preparing their young musicians to one day forming a Boys & Girls Club string orchestra.
+Our dynamic afterschool program provides children, including those at risk for academic and behavioral problems, with high-quality, free music instruction taught by professional musicians who are committed to preparing them to one day form a Strings & Self-Esteem string orchestra.

 Equity in the Arts